 The main characteristics of epoxy terrazzo are:

 - Durability: At 1/4″ or 3/8″ thickness, epoxy terrazzo is thinner than traditional terrazzo systems, yet provides better performance.
-Epoxy terrazzo is generally stronger and more durable, with greater compressive, tensile and flexural strengths.
-It is less susceptible to cracking then cement-based terrazzo systems.
+Epoxy terrazzo is generally stronger and more durable, with greater compressive, tensile, and flexural strengths.
+It is less susceptible to cracking than cement-based terrazzo systems.
 The epoxy binder creates a seamless floor that is virtually indestructible, making terrazzo ideal for high-traffic commercial, institutional and industrial spaces.
-With great wear resistance, epoxy terrazzo typically lasts the lifetime of any building structure, and offers low life-cycle costs.
+With great wear resistance, epoxy terrazzo typically lasts the lifetime of any building structure and offers low life-cycle costs.

 - Low Maintenance: Epoxy terrazzo offers the lowest maintenance costs among commercial flooring systems.
-The flooring surface is nonporous, and does not support bacterial growth, mold or mildew.
+The flooring surface can include an antimicrobial additive that and does not support bacterial growth, mold, or mildew.
 Terrazzo also has excellent stain and chemical resistance.
 Building owners can save annually on cleaning and maintenance costs.
 Over its flooring lifecycle, epoxy terrazzo is associated with minimal repairs and no replacement.
-Daily and weekly routine cleaning is simple and easy, requiring a mop and warm water to remove dirt and debris tracked into the building.
+Daily and weekly routine cleaning are simple and easy, requiring a mop and warm water to remove dirt and debris tracked into the building.

 About TERRAZZCO’s Epoxy Terrazzo System

 Concord Terrazzo Company manufactures a VOC-free two-part epoxy resin system.
 TERRAZZCO EZPour Epoxy 158 combined with aggregates yields a durable and decorative flooring solution for commercial, institutional and industrial projects.
 We supply flooring contractors with the raw materials to complete a successful epoxy terrazzo installation, all sourced from one central location.